-Thankfully, your sleep patterns are highly responsive to your habits and behaviors.
+Thankfully, your sleep patterns are highly responsive to your habits and behaviours.

 There’s a lot you can do to improve your chances of getting a good night’s rest the night before the wedding.

-One tip you can also do before getting a good night sleep is to take some vitamins which are good for your hair, skin, and nails.
+One tip you can also do before getting a good night’s sleep is to take some vitamins which are good for your hair, skin, and nails.

-We want you looking your best on your big day!
+We want you to look your best on your big day!

 Before we get started on the night before wedding traditions, we wanted you to take the time to like our Facebook Page here!
 We also use affiliate links in our blog post which means we can make a commission if you use any of our affiliate links.